Happythoughts0001/SeasonalEmoteChanger/README.md

 -FFZ
 ```

-It only handles the first launch flag you write so `node index.js -7TV -BTTV` will currently not work
+It only handles the first launch flag you write, so `node index.js -7TV -BTTV` will currently not work